Leading Powdered Metal Part Manufacturers

 Design

-The two main processes manufacturers use to make powder metal parts are sintering and metal injection molding.
-To a lesser extent, manufacturers also use powder forging and powder spraying.
+Manufacturers predominantly employ two primary processes to create powder metal parts: sintering and metal injection molding.
+Additionally, though to a lesser extent, they utilize powder forging and powder spraying.

 Sintering